Truffles are a rich and elegant, bite-sized petit four made from a velvety

 (You may not use all the chocolate.)
 To keep the chocolate tempered,

-place the bowl into another larger bowl that has been lined with a
+place the bowl of tempered chocolate into another larger bowl that has been lined with a

 heating pad wrapped in plastic wrap, set at the lowest setting

-truffles have been dipped and coated, you can let me set at room
+Truffles have been dipped and coated, you can let them set at room

-Truffles can be refrigerated for one month or else frozen for two months.
+Truffles can be refrigerated in a covered container for about one month or else frozen for two months.

 Defrost in the refrigerator overnight.
 Bring to room temperature before serving.